 Bottom line—texting and driving in Indiana happens way too often, and now it has happened to you!
 You were driving along, maybe on your way to work or school, when suddenly, someone else who was driving while distracted ran a red light and slammed into your car, injuring you.
 Now you can’t work or you miss school, and your medical bills are only going up and up.
 Often times, people in this situation don’t know what to do next and it doesn’t help that the other driver’s insurance company is often urging you to settle even before you are done with your medical treatment.

 How an Indiana Auto Accident Attorney Can Help

 If you have been injured by another’s distracted driving, it is important to get legal counsel right way.
 An Indiana auto accident attorney from Camden & Meridew, PC can help you by making sure cell phone records and other electronic data aren’t destroyed and that valuable evidence needed to prove your case is preserved.
 We can interview witnesses, get accident reports and medical records, and work with the other driver’s insurance company to get you compensation.

 If you believe someone was breaking the Indiana distracted driving law and that action or other negligence or misconduct resulted in an injury to you or the death of a loved one, reach out to us.
 It is illegal to text and drive in Indiana and you might be entitled to compensation for your losses.
-Contact us through our online contact form or call 317-770-0000 to set up a free initial consultation.
+Contact us through our online contact form or call 317-770-0000 to set up an initial consultation.
 We are happy to help!